Association of $1K Financial Incentive With COVID-19 Vaccination

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Anna Forsythe, Pharm.D., M.Sc., M.B.A., of Cytel Inc., in Waltham, Massachusetts, is the corresponding author.
+Authors: Anisa Dhana, M.D., M.Sc., of Rush University Medical Center in Chicago, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.